Our Work is Powered by Volunteers

 How to Get Started

 Read our volunteer menu below for details about current opportunities.
 To join our team as an individual volunteer, you’ll need to participate in a virtual volunteer orientation session, then complete a volunteer application packet and participate in a mandatory background check.
 Volunteers must be at least 18-years old.
-If you express your interest by clicking the button below, you’ll receive an invitation once we schedule our next orientation session.
+If you express your interest by clicking the button below, we’ll send you information about our next volunteer orientation session, TBA.

 YWCA does not offer court-mandated community service volunteer opportunities.
 If you need to log volunteer hours for a college service learning project, please explore our internship opportunities .